 There is no cure for vibration white finger but, as mentioned above, there are things that can be done to prevent the condition from worsening.
 There are also things that can be done to reduce the risk of an individual developing the condition altogether.

 Employers should carry out a HAVS risk assessment to identify where there might be a risk from vibration and who is likely to be affected by it.
 An employer should then be able to see what needs to be done to comply with the law, for example, whether vibration control measures are needed.
 If any circumstances change within the workplace, then the employer must complete the risk assessment again.
 A regular review of the assessment is also necessary, to make sure everything that can be done is done to prevent white finger from occurring.
 Employees themselves can do certain things which will also reduce the risk of them developing vibration white finger.

 Use low vibrating tools

-– Always use the correct tool for the job
+Always use the correct tool for the job

 Ensure tools have been correctly maintained and repaired

 Keep cutting tools sharp

-– Reduce the amount of time you use a tool for in one go.
+Reduce the amount of time you use a tool for in one go.